paul-kuttiya/Launch-school/310/week_5/3_sidekiq_background_jobs.md

 * Process jobs asynchronously
 ~> `install gem sidekiq in gemfile`

-* Will use Redis; in memory processing db to maintain jobs queue
+* Will use Redis; in memory processing db to maintain jobs queue for background jobs processing
 ~> Install Redis locally for development and testing

 * Not good to store obj in Sidekiq, store only id